mindkin/hourfleet/docs/index.md

-If you want to see what's been happening recently, see the * [Release Notes](releasenotes.html)
+If you want to see what's been happening recently, see the: [Release Notes](releasenotes.html)